Malia Obama Making Out With ‘Mystery’ Man And Smoking A Cigarette Sends Social Media Into A Frenzy

 — TMZ (@TMZ) November 20, 2017

 According to Radar Online, one witness noticed Malia Obama smoking outside of a pizza joint as well.
-Others have claimed to witness the Harvard freshman partying since moving on campus.
+Others have claimed to have witnessed the Harvard freshman partying since moving on campus.

 Malia Obama was first seen getting wild at the Lollapalooza festival in Chicago last summer.
 She was photographed smoking something that appeared to be a marijuana joint.
-She was seen wearing a t-shirt not long after that read, “Smoking Kills.”
+She was seen wearing a T-shirt not long after that read, “Smoking Kills.”

 [Featured Image by Miriam May-Pool/Getty Images]